zangvu2k10/zangvu2k10/README.md

-<span style="color:pink">With unwavering perseverance and diligent effort,
+<font color="pink">With unwavering perseverance and diligent effort,
-one can ascend and conquer any pinnacle of success.</span>
+one can ascend and conquer any pinnacle of success.</font>